The New Official Plan

 Adoption

-The New Official Plan is currently at this stageFollowing adoption by Council, the Plan will be sent to the Ministry of Municipal Affairs and Housing.
+The New Official Plan has finished this stageFollowing adoption by Council, the Plan will be sent to the Ministry of Municipal Affairs and Housing.
 The Ministry has up to four months (120 days) to review and approve the Official Plan.
 Approval by the Ministry is expected by late-2021.

 -